wp-plugins/wp-fb-share-like-button/README.txt

 1. Download the Wp facebook Like Button Plugin.(Fb-like zip file).
-2. Extract it in the `/wp-content/plugins/` directory
+2. Extract it in the '/wp-content/plugins/' directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. (Optional) Customize the plugin in the Settings > Like-Settings menu
+4. Customize the plugin in the Settings > Like-Settings menu.

+Your Facebook App Id is required to show facebook Like Button on your site.
+If you don't have any facebook app id and so please click on "<a href="https://developers.facebook.com/apps" target="_blank" >Create New App</a>".
+If you don't have any facebook app id so you can also use plugin's default Facebook App Id.
+For this, optional checkbox provided into settings page.

+You can also remove Facebook like button from some pages , if "show on page " checkbox enabled for pages.
+For remove Facebook like button please insert page ids separate them with commas,[ like 5, 21] in "Exclude Using Page IDs" field.

+After customize plugin settings, please click on "Save Changes".

 Visit our <a href="http://vivacityinfotech.net/wp-facebook-like-button-by-vivacity/">demo page</a> for more information.